jalalah/389Rfall18/week/4/writeup/README.md

 Now that it's concluded Kreuger's new system is vulnerable to a Command Injection attack, I set out to find what was allowing extra commands to be executed.

-With further exploring, I uncovered the shell Krueger is using to check uptime.
-The shell, named *container_startup.sh*, was located in the opt directory.
-In Krueger's shell, he's accepting *everything* the user types into the command line as input.
+With further exploring, I uncovered the script Krueger is using to check uptime.
+The script, named *container_startup.sh*, was located in the opt directory.
+In Krueger's script, he's accepting *everything* the user types into the command line as input.
 This is why the server allows you to execute commands beyond what Krueger intended to be executed.

-To fix this issue, Krueger can use input validation to ensure the only string that is accepted is a properly formatted IP Adress and nothing else.
+To fix this issue, Krueger can use input validation to ensure the only input that is accepted is a properly formatted IP Adress and nothing else.

-The flag that was found in the home directory: CMSC389R-{p1ug_as_a_$erv1c3}
+The flag that was found in the home directory using the input string "garbage; cd home; cat flag.txt": CMSC389R-{p1ug_as_a_$erv1c3}

 # Creating An Interactive Shell

 In order to execute multiple commands on Cornerstone Airline's server, I'd have to input them all together as one string with semicolons separating the individual commands.
-As an example, this is the input I entered to find the flag:
+As an example, this is the input I entered to find Kreuger's script:

-*garbage; cd home; cat flag.txt*
+*garbage; cd opt; cat container_startup.sh*

 The reason everything has to be within one string is because the server kicks you out after receiving a single input (that is how Krueger constructed his shell).